oleg-koval/ya-skeleton/readme.md

 ## Run the server

-First of all follow [this guide](https://docs.docker.com/compose/install/) for docker && docker-compose installation
+First of all follow [this guide](https://docs.docker.com/compose/install/) for docker && docker-compose installation.
+Be sure to have latest versions installed.

 To run server and mongodb in containers: